The One Thing You Do Every Day That Your Dog Actually Hates

 Hugging.
 Specifically, wrapping your arms around your dog and holding them close.

 It feels natural to us — it's how humans show affection.
+We hug the people we love.
+We instinctively want to hold close the animals we care about.
 But dogs don't hug.
-It's not part of their natural communication.
-And when another animal puts its limbs around them and restricts movement, many dogs interpret it as a threatening, dominant gesture.
+It's not part of their natural communication repertoire at all.
+And when another animal puts its limbs around them and restricts their movement, many dogs interpret it as a threatening, dominant gesture — not an affectionate one.

-Most dogs won't bite or growl — they're too bonded to you.
-Instead, they show stress in subtle ways that owners regularly miss:
+Most dogs won't bite or growl — they're too bonded to you and have learned that these responses lead to negative outcomes.
+Instead, they communicate discomfort through subtle stress signals that owners regularly miss.
+The next time you hug your dog, look for:

-- Half-moon eye — showing the whites of their eyes
+- Half-moon eye (whale eye) — showing the whites on the side of their eyes, a reliable stress indicator

 - Trying to pull away gently but persistently